Topological Anderson insulators by latent symmetry: Analysis of specific models

-Hereafter, we take the evolution of polarization $P_0$ and $\Delta E$ with couplings $J$ at $W=0.65$ as an example.
-As shown in Fig.\ref{FigOctatomic}(d), we categorize the region of $W=0.65$ into three distinct phases: the trivial insulators ($J \lesssim-0.6 $ and $ 1.9 \lesssim J$, white shaded region), the gapped TAIs ($-0.36 \lesssim J \lesssim 0.46$, green shaded region) and the ungapped TAIs ($-0.6 \lesssim J \lesssim -0.36$ and $0.46 \lesssim J \lesssim 1.9$, yellow shaded region).
+Hereafter, we take the evolution of polarization $P_0$ and bulk gap $\Delta E$ with couplings $J$ at $W=0.65$ as an example.
+As shown in Fig.\ref{FigOctatomic}(d), we categorize the region of $W=0.65$ into three distinct phases: the trivial insulators ($J \lesssim-0.6 $ and $ 1.9 \lesssim J$, white region), the gapped TAIs ($-0.36 \lesssim J \lesssim 0.46$, green shaded region) and the ungapped TAIs ($-0.6 \lesssim J \lesssim -0.36$ and $0.46 \lesssim J \lesssim 1.9$, yellow shaded region).
 When $J \approx -0.36$, the polarization changed progressively from $P_0=0$ to $P_0=1/2$, which clearly reveals that disorder induces the topological phase transition.
-The system will maintain in TAI phase until $J \approx 1.9$, and then return to the trivial phase.
-The computations of Fig.\ref{FigOctatomic}(d) were done for $N=200$ and averaged over $N_c=100$ disorder configurations.
-From the above discussion, we show the possibility of the disorder-driven topological phases protected by latent inversion symmetry including the gapped and ungapped TAIs.
+The system will remain in the TAI phase until $J \approx 1.9$, and then return to the trivial phase.
+The computations of Fig.\ref{FigOctatomic}(d) were done for $N=200$ and averaged over $N_c=100$ disorder realizations.
+From the above discussion, we show the possibility of the disorder-driven topological phases protected by latent mirror symmetry including the gapped and ungapped TAIs.